DJBarnes/django-adminlte2-pdq/docs/source/authorization/class_views.rst

 can access the view.
-Django's default `LoginRequiredMixin <https://docs.djangoproject.com/en/dev/topics/auth/default/#the-loginrequired-mixin>`_ is used behind the scenes and is only recreated in this package in order to add the magic of automatic sidebar Link rendering.
+Django's default `LoginRequiredMixin <https://docs.djangoproject.com/en/dev/topics/auth/default/#the-loginrequired-mixin>`_ is used behind the scenes and is only recreated in this package in order to add the magic of automatic sidebar link rendering.

 When using this mixin on a class based view, if the user in not logged in, the user will not be able to access this view nor will they see a sidebar menu entry that maps to this view.
-However, if the user is logged in, they will see the sidebar link and have access to the view.
+However, if the user is logged in, they will see the sidebar link and have access.

 .. code:: python